How to protect your startup brand from unauthorized use?

 4) A Claim of Prior Use with the Proof

 It happens that two or more brands may apply for the same mark to be registered as a trademark.
-The disputes are bound to happen in such cases where similar trademarks may already in the use.
+Disputes are bound to happen in such cases where similar trademarks may already be in use.
 Claiming a prior use in such instances will give you an edge over the others.

 If your startup brand ever gets involved in a dispute with another brand having merely applied for the same or similar trademark, then claiming the prior use can give your brand an upper hand.
 There are many cases wherein a few brands have won by claiming prior use even against big brands.